harleyyoung/get-started/content/docs/governance/index.md

 weight: 30
 ---

 The **Governance Perspective** focuses on orchestrating your cloud initiatives while maximizing organizational benefits and minimizing transformation-related risks.
 It comprises seven capabilities shown in the following figure.
-Common stakeholders include chief transformation officer, CIO, CTO, CFO, CDO, and CRO
+Common stakeholders include chief transformation officer, CIO, CTO, CFO, CDO, and CRO.

 ## Start With